apache/mxnet/example/extensions/lib_custom_op/README.md

 ```

 * The operator registering function will look like this:

 ```c++
     REGISTER_OP(my_state_op)
     ...
     .setCreateOpState(createOpState, "cpu");
 ```

+* Note that you will need to register each `createOpState` function specific for each context your operator supports.

 ## Writing A Custom GPU Operator Library